rosedeperrois/rosedeperrois.github.io/_pages/about.md

 ---

 Welcome!
-I am a PhD candidate working at INRAE and Université Grenoble Alpes, under the supervision of Adélaïde Fadhuile and Julie Subervie.
+I am a PhD candidate working at INRAE and Université Grenoble Alpes, under the supervision of [Adélaïde Fadhuile](https://sites.google.com/site/adelaidefadhuile/home) and [Julie Subervie](https://sites.google.com/view/juliesubervie1/home).

 My research interests lie at the intersection of environmental and agricultural economics.
 I work on establishing the role of social factors in shaping farmers' decisions to adopt agroecological practices, with a focus on peer effects and information diffusion.
 To do so, I use both quasi-experimental and experimental approaches.
+My PhD is part of the [FAST Project](https://sites.google.com/view/ppr-fast-project/home), which aims to provide scientific evidence supporting public action to transition to pesticide-free agriculture.

-From February to May 2026, I'll be visiting Columbia University's Center for Environmental Economics and Policy, hosted by Prof. Jeffrey Shrader.
+From February to May 2026, I'll be visiting Columbia University's Center for Environmental Economics and Policy, hosted by Prof. [Jeffrey Shrader](https://jeffreyshrader.com/).

 Contact
 --------